 Planning officers consider and make the decisions on most planning applications under delegated powers.

-If you wish an application to be referred to one of the Council's Planning Committees, you should contact your local District Councillor to discuss the matter further.
+If you wish an application to be referred to the Council's Planning Committee, you should contact your local District Councillor to discuss the matter further.

-Each planning committee meets every four weeks at the Council Offices in St Albans and you can view the webcast live or at a later date.
+The planning committee meets every three weeks at the Council Offices in St Albans and you can view the webcast live or at a later date.
 See our website, Planning committee meetings for further information.